openjdk/jextract/doc/GUIDE.md

 ### Variadic Functions

 Jextract handles variadic functions differently from regular functions.
-Variadic functions in C more or less like a template, where the calling convention changes based on the number and types of arguments passed to the function.
+Variadic functions in C behave more or less like a template, where the calling convention changes based on the number and types of arguments passed to the function.
 Because of this, the FFM linker needs to know exactly which argument types are going to be passed to a variadic function when the function is linked.
 This is described in greater detail in the [javadoc of the